 Also back here in the U.S., our Sevierville/Pigeon Forge/Gatlinburg zipline attraction will have plenty of ways for folks to experience the adrenaline rush they can only get when flying through the air suspended from a zipline.

 Our nine-line canopy tour is the ultimate Smoky Mountains experience, allowing you to ride our longest, fastest and most popular lines.
 And when you factor in our remote, wooded setting in the foothills of the Smokies, your high-flying adventure turns into a real back-to-nature outing that everyone in the family will enjoy.

 Each tour takes about two hours (based on groups of 10) and includes all the safety gear you'll need, a 6X6 truck ride up the mountain to the starting point, and professional instruction from our team of safety guides.
 You'll have two guides with you on each tour, and they'll make sure that you know what you're doing while having the time of your life.

 What makes Smoky Mountain Ziplines so great for families is that ziplining is fun for all ages.
-Our only restrictions are that riders be at least 8 years old to zipline by themselves (ages 5 to 7 can zipline in tandem with a guide) and that riders weigh between 60 and 250 pounds (200 pounds for women).
-All you have to bring is yourself and your sense of adventure, and you'll be ready to join us in the Great Smoky Mountains for our 2016 season!
+Our only restrictions are that riders be at least 8 years old and 60 pounds to zipline by themselves and that riders weigh no more than 275 pounds.
+All you have to bring is yourself and your sense of adventure, and you'll be ready to join us in the Great Smoky Mountains!